Knit weaving 4: combining stitch types

 In the bottom of the design, at the decreasing angle, the LC starting from the left preselects but does not transfer any stitches on its way to the right, transfers to the left and preselects for all knit stitches as it returns to the left making only 2 passes to complete required transfers.

-As the top of the design and the increasing angle is reached, four lace passes/rows in the design are required to make the necessary transfers to the right and to then allow the LC to return to its place on the left.
+As the top of the design and the increasing angle are reached, four lace passes/rows in the design are required to make the necessary transfers to the right and allow the LC to return to its place on the left.

-The charts are oriented this way to visualize how the direction of the transfers relates to the shaping.The 20X70 png, may be in need of mirroring depending on the KM model being used and/or the download program.
+The charts are oriented this way to visualize how the direction of the transfers relates to the shaping.
+The 20X70 PNG may need mirroring depending on the KM model being used and/or the download program.
 When in doubt, the needle selections are easy to recognize and some air knitting helps ensure that the pngs are oriented properly on your needle bed.
-The proof of concept swatch For a narrow end start with the LC making the first preselection row from the left, the repeat, provided here in a larger view, can be shifted as indicated by red markings, and used after several rows of of base knit This 22X60 png, is charted with a start at the narrow for use with the LC preselecting the first row from the left for the increasing angle, then divided in for a start with the decreasing angle and the KC preselecting the first row, also from the left.
-The chart on the right shows the BW pixels actually programmed.
+The proof of concept swatch To begin at the narrow end of the trim with the LC making the first preselection row from the left, the repeat, provided here in a larger view, can be shifted as indicated by red markings and used after several rows of base knit This 22X60 png, is charted with a start at the narrow for use with the LC preselecting the first row from the left for the increasing angle, then divided in for a start with the decreasing angle and the KC preselecting the first row, also from the left.
+The chart on the right shows the BW pixels programmed.

 The LC makes 4 passes followed by 2 passes of the KC throughout the piece.

-The shared version of the png did not require added mirroring on the 930, that was done automatically by the machine.
+The shared version of the PNG did not require added mirroring on the 930, which was done automatically by the machine.

-Shaping occurs on the right, with the straight edge on left.
+Shaping occurs on the right, with the straight edge on the left.
 When charting in spreadsheets, in addition to assigning a color to the direction of transfers made by the LC, arrows may be added to indicate the direction of the respective carriage movements.

-This design was published for use with a Brother Mylar sheet when the 910 was new to market.
+This design was published on a Brother Mylar sheet when the 910 was new to the market.
 It is wider than most such borders, intended for use in a blanket or afghan edge.
-The transfers were intended to be made by hand to attain the curved edge.
+The transfers were to be made by hand to attain the curved edge.

 Working in Numbers the image was mirrored and duplicated, planned for a shaped edge on the left.
-Arrows mark the direction of movements for each of the carriages The repeat adjusted for automated shaping The 40X40 png required mirroring on my 930 There is a non selected needle on the left near the center of the design, it is not a selection error The proof of concept swatch If the chosen design inspiration is from a punchcard pattern and the goal is to match the transfer sequences intended by the pub beginning with the fist row of transfers to the left, the approach is different.
+Arrows mark the direction of movements for each of the carriages The repeat is adjusted for automated shaping The 40X40 png required mirroring on my 930 There is a non-selected needle on the left near the center of the design, it is not a selection error The proof of concept swatch If the chosen design inspiration is from a punchcard pattern and the goal is to match the transfer sequences intended by the pub beginning with the fist row of transfers to the left, the approach is different.

-Using randomly chosen Brother 636 from Punchcard volume #5, pairs of rows are added after each transfer segment and in this case, a 42 row repeat becomes a 54 row one.
-In addition, pixels are shifted to form double eyelets along the straight edge on the right, and added and subtracted for shaping with increases and decreases that form matching eyelets on the left.
-The png 32X54 png, used mirrored on the 930
+Using randomly chosen Brother 636 from Punchcard volume #5, pairs of rows are added after each transfer segment, and in this case, a 42-row repeat becomes a 54-row one.
+In addition, pixels are shifted to form double eyelets along the straight edge on the right and added and subtracted for shaping with increases and decreases that form matching eyelets on the left.
+The png 32X54 png used mirrored on the 930

-and its proof of concept swatch
+and its proof-of-concept swatch

 DBJ, more than 2 colors per row 4